LordButley/itspuppytime/README.md

 - The golden yellow (#d3b86e) was chosen for the text as it gives a youthful happiness feel through-out.

-Both of these colours were picked from the hero image for additional consistency using https://imagecolorpicker.com/.
+Both of these colours were picked from the hero image for additional consistency using [Image Color Picker](https://imagecolorpicker.com/).

 ### Typography